Proportoids: Proportoids

-Intuitively, a p-subalgebra preserves the analogical proportion relation between the elements which in general may not be the case.
-For example, it may be the case that $a:b:\,:c:d$ holds in the algebra $\mathbf A'$, whereas if we consider the larger algebra $\mathbf A$ we can find some $d'$ such that the relation between $a$ and $b$ and between $c$ and $d'$ is more similar than between $c$ and $d$.
+Intuitively, a subproportoid preserves the analogical proportion relation between the elements which in general may not be the case.
+For example, it may be the case that $a:b::c:d$ holds in the proportoid $\mathfrak R$, whereas if we consider the larger proportoid $\mathfrak P$ we can find some $d'$ such that the relation between $a$ and $b$ and between $c$ and $d'$ is more similar than between $c$ and $d$.